alexhkurz/introduction-to-smart-contracts/lectures/lecture04/lecture04_notes.md

 ## History of Fault Tolerance in Distributed Computing

 Fault-tolerant computing is a field of computer science that deals with the ability of computer systems to continue operating even in the presence of hardware or software failures.
 The history of fault-tolerant computing can be traced back to the 1970s, with the development of Lamport clocks, and has since evolved through several key technologies, including replication, consensus algorithms, and blockchain, culminating in the development of Nakamoto consensus.
+These techniques are generally referred to Byzantine Fault Tolerance (or BFT).

 In the 1970s, Leslie Lamport introduced the concept of logical clocks, or Lamport clocks, which were used to establish the order of events in distributed systems.
 Lamport clocks provided a way for nodes in a distributed system to synchronize their clocks without the need for a central clock, which was prone to failure.
 This allowed distributed systems to continue operating even in the event of clock failures.